 Aerosol species also varied dramatically throughout the study.
-For example, the organics increased rapidly from 2.9 to 77.8 $\mu g \, m^{-3}$ in one hour on 21 September.
-While sulfate remained small variations, nitrate, chloride, and BC showed similar steep increases as organics indicating strong impacts of local biomass burning (Zhang et al.,
+For example, organics increased rapidly from 2.9 to $77.8 \,\mu\text{g}\,\text{m}^{-3}$ in 1 h on 21 September.
+While small variations remained for sulfate, nitrate, chloride and BC showed similarly steep increases to organics, indicating strong impacts of local biomass burning (Zhang et al., 2015).

-- 5 2015).
 Rapid decreases of aerosol species due to the precipitation of scavenging or wind direction change were also frequently observed.
-For a better understanding aerosol composition under variable meteorological conditions and sources, five episodes with two of them from clean periods are shown in Fig. 3d.
+For a better understanding of aerosol composition under variable meteorological conditions and sources, five episodes, two of which are from clean periods, are shown in Fig. 3d.
 The aerosol composition varied largely among different episodes.
-While the average PM1 mass con- - 10 centrations during the two clean episodes are similar (3.6 and 3.8 μ g m-3), the episode of Clean2 shows much higher contribution of organics (48 vs. 34 %) with slightly lower sulfate (33 vs. 36 %) than Clean 1, consistent with their different air mass trajectories (Fig. S2).
-The other three episodes show ~ 5-8 times higher mass concentration of PM1 (17.6-27.2 μ g m-3) than the two clean episodes.
-The Ep1 is dominated by organ- - ics (70%), almost twice of those during the other two episodes suggesting a largely different source.
-The relative contributions of sulfate and organics during Ep2 and Ep3 are different although the nitrate contribution is similar.
-These results suggest that the national background site is subject to the influences of air masses from different sources, some of which are enriched with OA while others are dominated with aerosols mainly composed of ammonium sulfates.
+While the average PM1 mass concentrations during the two clean episodes are similar (3.6 and $3.8 \,\mu g \,m^{-3}$), the episode of Clean 2 shows a much higher contribution of organics (48 % vs. 34 %) with slightly lower sulfate (33 % vs. 36 %) than Clean 1, consistent with their different air mass trajectories (Fig. S3).
+The other three episodes show \sim 5-8 times higher mass concentration of PM_1 (17.6-27.2 μg m-3) than the two clean episodes.
+The Ep 1 is dominated by organics (70%), almost twice that of during the other two episodes, suggesting a largely different source.
+The relative contributions of sulfate and organics during Ep 2 and Ep 3 are different although the nitrate contribution is similar.
+These results suggest that the national background site is subject to the influences of air masses from different sources, some of which are enriched with OA, while others are dominated with aerosols mainly composed of ammonium sulfates.
+We also noticed that the two clean periods showed an higher overall contribution of sulfate and lower contribution of nitrate compared to the three pollution episodes.
+The possible reasons were likely due to the fact that the air masses during clean periods were either from a longer transport when ammonium nitrate was deposited or evaporated due to dilution processes, or from less anthropogenically influenced regions with low NO_x emissions.

-The aerosol particle acidity was evaluated using the ratio of measured NH_4^+ ($NH{4 \text{ meas}}^+$) to the predicted NH_4^+ ($NH{4 \text{ pred}}^+$ = 18 × (2 × SO4/96 + NO3/62 + Cl/35.5)) that requires to fully neutralize sulfate, nitrate, and chloride (Zhang et al., 2007b).
-The $NH{4 \text{ meas}}^+$ correlates tightly with $NH{4 \text{ pred}}^+$ (r^2 = 0.95), yielding a regression slope of 0.80.
-25 The results suggest that aerosol particles at the NBS are overall acidic.
-Similar acidic particles were also observed at other rural sites in China, e.g., Jiaxing in Yangtze River Delta (Huang et al., 2013), Kaiping in Pearl River Delta (Huang et al., 2011), and Yufa in Beijing (Takegawa et al., 2009).
-As a comparison, the aerosol particles in the urban city Lanzhou in the Tibetan Plateau were overall neutralized (Xu et al., 2014a).
-The results indicate that aerosol particle acidity has changed during the transport.
-One of the explanations is that more SO_2 is oxidized to sulfate during the transport while gaseous ammonia is not enough to neutralize the newly formed sulfate.
-This is supported by the overall higher contribution of sulfate at rural/remote sites than that at urban sites.
+The aerosol particle acidity was evaluated using the ratio of measured NH_4^+ ($NH{4 \text{ meas}}^+$) to the predicted NH_4^+ ($NH{4 \text{ pred}}^+ = 18 \times (2 \times SO_4 / 96 + NO_3/62 + Cl / 35.5)$ that needs to fully neutralize sulfate, nitrate and chloride (Zhang et al., 2007b).
+The $NH{4 \text{ meas}}^+$ correlates tightly with $\text{NH}{4 \text{ pred}}^+$ ($r^2 = 0.95$), yielding a regression slope of 0.80.
+The results suggest that aerosol particles at the Menyuan NBS are acidic overall.
+Similar acidic particles were also observed at other rural sites in China, e.g., Jiaxing in Yangtze River Delta (Huang et al., 2013), Kaiping in Pearl River Delta (Huang et al., 2011), Yufa in Beijing (Takegawa et al., 2009) and Qilian Shan Mountain in the northeast of the Qinghai-Xizang Plateau (Xu et al., 2015).
+As a comparison, the aerosol particles in the urban city Lanzhou in the Tibetan Plateau were neutralized overall (Xu et al., 2014a).
+One of the explanations is that more SO2 is oxidized to sulfate during the transport while there is not enough gaseous ammonia to neutralize the newly formed sulfate.
+This is supported by the higher overall contribution of sulfate at rural/remote sites than that at urban sites.
+Also note that the newly formed sulfate particles during the frequent NPF events might also have played a role.

-5 3.2 Diurnal variations
+3.2 Diurnal variations